 Provence is one of the most beautiful regions of France.
-Lying in the south east of France, it takes in the Vaucluse, Bouches-du-Rhone, Var, Alpes-de-Hautes-Provence and the Alpes-Maritimes.
+Lying in the south-east of France, it takes in the Vaucluse, Bouches-du-Rhone, Var, Alpes-de-Hautes-Provence, and the Alpes-Maritimes.
 From the snow-capped mountains of the Alps and the splendors of the Verdon gorge to lavender fields, the sparkling blue Mediterranean sea and Roman towns such as Nimes, it has everything the visitor could want.
-It was difficult to pick out the ten top sites, but here is my list of favorites.Continue to 2 of 11 below.
+While you could spend weeks exploring this scenic and historic region, here are 10 things you absolutely shouldn't miss.

 Pope Clement was succeeded by John XXII (of Umberto Eco’s Name of the Rose), then Benedict XII who built the Old Palace, and Clement VI who added the New Palace in the extraordinary Gothic style, giving the building its distinctive outline stone walls.

 Highlights in the include St. John’s and St. Martin’s Chapels, with their 14th-century frescoes, the Pope’s chamber in the Tour des Anges decorated with intricate foliage and birds, the Stag Room of Clement VI with huge hunting and fishing frescoes, and the Great Audience Hall where the grandly named Court of Apostolic Causes met to pass judgment, against which there was no appeal.